Side-Entry Skid Steers, Including the World’s First Telescoping Boom

 Today, JCB’s skid steers are designed for the active North American market and global applications.
-The company offers five large platform machines — the 250, 270, 300, 330 and 3TS-8W — and four small platform models — the 155, 175, 210 and 215.
+The company offers three large platform machines in North America — the 270, 300 and 3TS-8W — and one small platform model — the 215.
 JCB’s skid steers feature the company’s iconic single-arm JCB Powerboom for enhanced operator safety.
 JCB’s side-door entry means that operators are not required to climb over a cumbersome attachment or under an unsupported boom to enter or exit the cab, as they do with conventional skid steer loaders.
 The unique boom configuration also allows 60 percent better visibility than competing skid steer loaders, says JCB.
 The National Institute of Occupational Safety and Health (NIOSH) has recognized the many benefits of the JCB boom and side-entry design by rewriting safety alerts to exclude side-entry skid steers, says the company.

 All JCB skid steers meet Tier 4 Final regulations and are powered either by JCB’s Tier 4 Final JCB Ecomax engine or JCB Diesel by Kohler engines.
 JCB skid steers do not require exhaust aftertreatment, allowing greater fuel efficiency and reduced downtime and operating costs.
 JCB’s myCHOICE software provides operators with the ability to adjust the travel and loader controls of their skid steer loader for optimal operation to suit a range of activities, from precision applications to faster cycle operations.